nee4545/Guildhall/sd2.a05.md

     - [x]`RenderContext::SetCullMode`
     - [x]  `RenderContext::SetFillMode`
     - [x] `RenderContext::SetFrontFaceWindOrder`
-    	(I have encapsulated all these to a single CreateRasterState Call)
     - [x] Create a default raster state to set when `BeginCamera` is called.
-    - [x] Have a transient raster state to create/set when above calls are used.
+    - [-] Have a transient raster state to create/set when above calls are used.
+    		(I don't feel i really need a transient raster state, I overload my current rasterstate)

 - [x] World Rendering
     - [x] Points